-Aedes aegypti is a small black and white mosquito that is closely associated with human dwellings.
-They will actively pursue people, both during the day and in the evening.
+Aedes aegypti mosquitoes are associated with human dwellings.
+They will actively pursue people, both during the day and during dawn and dusk.
 Aedes aegypti are known transmitters of diseases like Yellow Fever, Dengue Fever, Chikungunya, and Zika virus.
-"Aedes aegypti is a very aggressive day-time biter, which is different from our usual mosquitoes, which bite during dusk and dawn," said District Manager Cei Kratz.
+"The District has noticed an uptick in occurrences of this mosquito, and urges the community to follow the guidelines provided below to help eliminate the spread of this mosquito," said District Manager Cei Kratz.